 Yes, for group events such as birthday and bachelor parties, along with our Pole Position Challenge, Grand Prix and SuperPole race formats, and corporate events.
 Contact us today to plan an exciting event you won't forget!

 No. We pride ourselves on producing a real racing experience and we want every participant to have control of their own kart.

-Yes, we have 1 hand-control go kart at the following locaitons: Corona, Murrieta, Las Vegas and Oklahoma City.
+Yes, we have 1 hand-controlled go kart at each of the following locations: Corona, Murrieta, Las Vegas and Oklahoma City.

-Cash, Visa, Mastercard and American Express, Apple Pay & Andriod Pay.
+We accept Cash, Visa, Mastercard and American Express, Apple Pay & Android Pay.